onzfonz/comp227/src/content/1/en/part1a.md

 In either case, I wouldn't recommend it.

 In practice, JSX is much like HTML with the distinction that with JSX you can easily embed dynamic content by writing appropriate JavaScript within curly braces.
-The idea of JSX is quite similar to many templating languages, such as Thymeleaf used along with Java Spring, which are used on servers.
+The idea of JSX is quite similar to other templating languages, such as [Thymeleaf](https://www.thymeleaf.org/) and [Java Spring](https://spring.io/), which are used on servers.

-JSX is "[XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction)-like", which means that every tag needs to be closed.
+JSX is "[XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction)-like", which means that *every tag needs to be closed*.
 For example, a newline is an empty element, which in HTML can be written as follows:

 ```html
 <br>
 ```

-Notice that absence of a closing tag with HTML.
+***Notice that absence of a closing tag with HTML.***
 However, when *writing JSX*, **the tag needs to be *closed* with a `/`**:

 ```html